Hazardous Materials Incident

 - If it is safe to do so, evacuate the area/building - do not use elevators.

-- Once outdoors, move to a clear area that is at least 200 meters away from the affected area.
+- Once outside, move to a clear area that is at least 200 meters away from the affected area.

 - Follow all directions given by Security Services, college management and Emergency Services.